hetdoshi1999/NEXUS_Product-Spec/README.md

 # 1. EXECUTIVE SUMMARY

-## What Is Meridian?
+## What Is Nexus?

-Meridian is an AI-powered **decision intelligence platform** — a structured reasoning engine that models who you are, understands the decision in front of you, surfaces trade-offs you didn't know existed, and explains its recommendations with the transparency of a trusted expert friend.
+Nexus is an AI-powered **decision intelligence platform** — a structured reasoning engine that models who you are, understands the decision in front of you, surfaces trade-offs you didn't know existed, and explains its recommendations with the transparency of a trusted expert friend.

 It is not a search engine.
 Not a chatbot.
 Not a comparison table.
 It is the first product built specifically around the act of **deciding** — an experience most people navigate with anxiety, incomplete information, and cognitive bias, every single day.